TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 GitHub will also be used as a the primary platform for project communication.
-This includes, among other things, the "Issues" tab where any interested person can see the current planning state of the project e.g which features are targeted in a given iteration and much more.
+This includes, among other things, the "Issues" tab where any interested person can see the current planning state of the project e.g. which features are targeted in a given iteration and much more.

 Most of the implemented features will be tested thoroughly, especially the core functionality.
 This does explicitly not mean that we are aiming for 100% test coverage